Companies in the Netherlands must comply with noise regulations (in Dutch) to prevent noise pollution. These regulations are based on, among others:

 Which regulations you must comply with depends on the nature of your company’s activities and the location of your business.

 General environmental regulations on noise

-The Noise Abatement Act establishes permissible noise levels for companies on a zoned industrial estate.
+The Noise Pollution Act (Wet Geluidshinder, Wgh) establishes permissible noise levels for companies on a zoned industrial estate.